NLilienthal/Programming-for-data-scienes-with-python/README.md

 # Programming-For-Data-Science-With-Python-Nanodegree

-This repository contains three projects did for Programming For Data Science With Python Nanodegree.
+This repository contains three projects did for "Programming For Data Science With Python" Nanodegree.
 The provider of this course is Udacity.
 The repository is created by Nils Lilienthal.

 # Project 1 : Investigate a Relational Database